 Because self hosted WordPress has so many moving parts, it is hard to take control of the beast.

-And, equally important, who is paying for each of those accounts in a volunteer organization.
 If you lose control of even one piece, you could lose control of your website.

-Sorry to sound so negative.
+I don’t mean to sound so negative.

 Believe me, I am a huge self hosted WordPress fan.